 The black-throated finch (southern subspecies) is a small, solid bird with a distinctive black throat which contrasts with the blue-grey head and brown back.
 It has a white rump sharply cut off from the black tail and the breast is cinnamon coloured.
 The bill is dark grey and legs are orange-red.
 It is distinguished from the black-throated finch (northern subspecies) Poephila cincta atropygialis, as the later species has a black rump and is slightly duller in colour.
-The plumage of both males and females is similar.
+The plumage of both male and female black-throated finches (southern subspecies) is similar.

 Habitat and distribution

 The black-throated finch (southern subspecies) once extended from Inverell in north-east New South Wales, through eastern Queensland, to the Atherton Tablelands and west to central Queensland.
 In north Queensland (Atherton Tablelands, north to Cape York Peninsula and west to the Gulf of Carpentaria) the distribution of this subspecies overlaps with that of the northern subspecies.
 The black-throated finch (southern subspecies) range has contracted by approximately 80 per cent of its former extent over the last 20 years and is now restricted to the northern part of its former range.